sroberts/sroberts.github.io/_posts/2016-03-22-cti-squad-goals-intro-to-requirements.md

 The first place to start thinking about collection is digging into your own business plan and what that entails.
 Certain actors target resources in a way that you can rule them in or out of scope:

 - Are you a bank or financial institution?
 Financially motivated attackers probably want to attack you.
 - Are you doing energy exploration?
-A few groups of attackers specialize in that.
+A handful of attackers specialize in that.
 - Do you invent pharmaceuticals?
 Look for actors that try to steal intellectual property.

 [CrowdStrike](http://www.crowdstrike.com/) illustrated this in their _Uncover the Adversary_ map: